-These consolidated financial statements have been prepared on a historical cost basis, except for financial instruments classified as financial instruments at fair value through profit and loss, which are stated at their fair value.
+These consolidated financial statements have been prepared on a historical cost basis, except for financial instruments measured at fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.